unepwcmc/web-components/README.md

   show_in_table: false,              # show or hide the field in the UI table
   show_in_modal: true,               # show or hide the field in the modal
   show_in_csv: true,                 # show or hide the table in the csv export.
 Default is false.
-  sortable: false                    # if false, the api and table endpoints will filter by this attribute.
+  sortable: false,                   # if false, the api and table endpoints will filter by this attribute.
 Default is true
-  form_builder_method: :text_field   # The rails helper method used to render the form field when creating or editing a model record
+  form_builder_method: :text_field,  # The rails helper method used to render the form field when creating or editing a model record
-)
+  required: true                     # Applied to the form fields, defaults to false )

 ```